arthurmoreno/personal-finance-dashboard/README.md

 - [ ] Allow users to keep track of their debt
 - [ ] Look forward: projected income/outcome in the future
 - [ ] Allow users to chat with their transactions
+- [ ] Make the firebase optional to use this repo
 - ...

 ## Changelog
-- 01/06/2024: First version.
+- 01/07/2024: First version.
 Added the dashboard
-- 02/06/2024: Added the transaction categorizer
+- 02/07/2024: Added the transaction categorizer
-- 05/06/2024: Added support for financial goals
+- 05/07/2024: Added support for financial goals
 - 15/08/2024: Allow changing the config in the UI
 - 23/08/2024: Allow users to log in
+- 11/09/2024: Many bugfixes